adicu/Todolist-TrialClass_internal/README.md

 # Todolist-TrialClass
-The X Hackathon Trial Class Project: to-do list
+This is the X School's X Hackathon Trial Class Project: to-do list.

-The project is separated into frontend (client folder) and backend (server folder)
+The project is separated into frontend (client folder) and backend (server folder).

-This project is inspired by Columbia University Hackathon project: https://github.com/adicu/devfest-workshops/tree/main
+This project is inspired by Columbia University Hackathon project: https://github.com/adicu/devfest-workshops/tree/main.
+Please refer https://react.dev/learn, https://create-react-app.dev/ for more tutorial of React development.

 For the students who joined TrailClass without VSCode, please follow the steps here: